 In our boys’ closet, we use all white hangers…

-And in our master closet we use non-slip velvet hangers…
+And in our primary closet we use non-slip velvet hangers…

 In our coat closet, we use heavy-duty wooden hangers…